roleoroleo/yi-hack-Allwinner-v2/README.md

 The performance of the cam is not so good (CPU, RAM, etc...).
 Low ram is the bigger problem.
 If you enable all the services you may have some problems.
-For example, enabling both rtsp streams is not recommended.
+For example, enabling snapshots may cause frequent reboots.
-Disable cloud is recommended to save resources.
-If you notice problems and you have a SD to waste, try to enable swap file.
+So, **enable swap file** even if this will waste the sd

 ## Supported cameras